Manohar-Gunturu/AI/README.md

 # AI

-For 8 in level 2 we get level 3 e(n) as
+For card 8 in level 2 we get level 3 e(n) as
 47.0
 76.0
 49.0